H4HWV2011/msjarvis-public-docs/thesis/08-quantum-inspired-entanglement.md

 **Tags and spatial identifiers in metadata.**
-Documents in Chroma collections such as `GBIM`, `gisgeodata`, `benefit_programs`, `GeoDB`, and `utility_enrollments` are increasingly annotated with tags and metadata fields that reference GBIM entities, GeoDB features, counties, and states.
+Documents in Chroma collections such as `GBIM`, `gisgeodata`, `benefit_programs`, `GeoDB`, and `utility_enrollments` are increasingly annotated with tags and metadata fields that reference GBIM entities, GBIM‑derived spatial collections such as `gbim_beliefs_v2`, GeoDB features, counties, and states.
 These fields form the backbone of entangled sets and are what the WV‑biased retrieval function inspects when applying coupling strengths.
 As noted in §8.4.3, the current deployment has incomplete metadata coverage; enrichment is ongoing.

 **Multi‑collection entangled retrieval.**
 By querying multiple collections and globally ranking results under the influence of the